akhil0496/mexican_report/README.md

 # mexican_report

+This repository documents the process of extracting text from a PDF, cleaning it, passing it through an NLP pipeline, and presenting the results with graphs.

 ```STEP1```
 This script reads the government report, extracts, cleans and saves all the text so it can be analyzed in the next scripts.